DeveloperCron/DeveloperCron/README.md

-## Hi there, I'm Dev_Cron a Roblox developer ^_^
+## Hi there, I'm Dev_Cron a Roblox developer.

 - Welcome to my profile.
-- I’m Known as a system Engineer // UI designer.
 - I know Lua and Python.
-Experienced in using blender.
-If you need me you can contact me through Twitter with the following format: Username // What you need.
+I have some experience in using Blender.

 ### How to reach me:
 - My twitter: https://twitter.com/RblxCron